Book cover for UNASSIMILABLE: An Asian Diasporic Manifesto for the 21st Century by Bianca Mabute-Louie

 “Every so often, you come across a book that would have changed the trajectory of your life, if only you had it years before.
 UNASSIMILABLE is that book.
 Mabute-Louie offers a compass for Asian Americans and anyone committed to reckoning with the sins of our country’s past—all in the hope of reimagining a better future.”

-—Anthony Christian Ocampo, author of Brown and Gay in LA
+—Dr. Anthony Christian Ocampo, author of Brown and Gay in LA

 “Forthright, intelligent, researched, and yet so full of soul and heart — this is text we’ll refer to for a long while.”